Alicia "Kozak" Kozakiewicz, M.A.

 To provide deeper understanding of victimology and predatory crime, Alicia has earned a Master’s Degree in Forensic Psychology from The Chicago School of Professional Psychology.
 She has been invited to share her journey as part of the Clinton School of Public Service Distinguished Speaker Series.
 For her contributions to society, Alicia was honored to receive the Courage Award from the National Center for Missing and Exploited Children, a Jefferson Award, and U.S. Presidential recognition.

 Entertaining, uplifting, and inspiring, whether keynote, workshop, or onscreen, Alicia’s message empowers her audiences to maintain hope, aim high, and achieve their goals.

-Additionally, Alicia works as a consultant for various projects, including the upcoming NBC television series, "GONE,” lending unique insight and her expertise to the cast.
-Alicia has been cast as the lead in an upcoming independent film due to be released next Fall.
+Additionally, Alicia works as a consultant for various projects, including the NBC television series, "GONE,” lending unique insight and her expertise to the cast.

-Recently, Alicia has moved to New York City to both continue her motivational speaking and to better pursue her acting career.
+Recently, Alicia moved to New York City.
 She lives happily with her husband, and her two dogs, a Chihuahua and an Italian Greyhound.
 Alicia’s life, mission, and passion prove that she – that all of us – are more than our stories.